Temporal-Difference Variational Continual Learning: Hyperparameters Robustness Analysis

 Similarly to VCL, this method is sensitive to the choice of $\beta$.
 Higher values will prevent the model from fitting new tasks, a manifestation of variational over-pruning.
 On the other hand, lower values will not retain knowledge properly, suffering from Catastrophic Forgetting.
 Mild values (0.001, 0.005, 0.01) balanced well this trade-off.

 In terms of $n$, we observe benefits of up to 5 steps.
 Beyond that, the effect saturates, even becoming slightly detrimental.
-This observation suggests that too-old posterior estimates may not be useful to retain knowledge, as compared to most recent ones.
+This observation suggests the existence of an optimal range for $n$ while leveraging past posterior estimates.